Often used for a quick stopover when visiting the Foshay Tower. The Room with a king bed offers a private soothing hot tub situated in the bedroom.

 Minneapolis Hotels with a Jacuzzi in the room

-More hotels with a Jacuzzi in the bedroom in Minneapolis
+Best Hotels with Jacuzzi in Room in Minneapolis

-Minneapolis Hotels with a Jacuzzi in the Room
+Romantic Hotels with Jacuzzi in Room in Minneapolis

 The Minneapolis market is interesting, considering how spread out the hotels are.
 Downtown has a handful of solid options, but a lot of the best-rated Jacuzzi hotels are out in the suburbs, in places like Maple Grove, Burnsville, Stillwater, and Eagan.